How to Start a Coffee Trailer Successfully

 Your menu is what is going to make you your money.
 Therefore, it has to resonate with your customers, or you will be stuck with a bunch of inventory you don't want or need.

-Explore Vendors
+Explore Coffee Vendors and Partners

-your coffee shop menuAs you work to refine your coffee shop budget, consider the vendors you will be working with.
+your coffee trailer menuAs you work to refine your coffee shop budget, consider the vendors you will be working with.
 For example, will you decide on using a local wholesale coffee roaster, or will you choose to roast your beans?

 Choosing your coffee is a big decision.
 Consider taking your time and meeting with several wholesale coffee roasters in your area.